-The Cloudraker Skybridge and the Raven’s Eye open in the summer (there’s currently no winter access).
+The Cloudraker Skybridge and Raven’s Eye open in the summer, typically in mid-June (there’s currently no winter access).
 I recommend starting your day early for the best experience.
 There will be fewer people up top and the light will be better for photos.

 More to Explore

 The suspension bridge is only one of many incredible experiences on the mountain.
 Here are a few other activities you’ll love: